tashmeetsk/SOL-Coups-100xdevs-/README.md

 </dd></dl></dd></dl></dd></dl>
 <br>

-On successfull payment, text on the page is updated, and an email with a randomly generated code is sent to the user's imputted email.
+Upon successful payment, the text on the page will be updated, and a confirmation email containing a randomly generated code will be sent to the email address you provided.

 <dl><dd><dl><dd><dl><dd>
   <div>